 Consultancy and training

-Most of my clients experience digital and digital wellbeing challenges due to lack of a good understanding of how new technologies operate.
+Most of my clients experience digital and digital wellbeing challenges due to a lack of a good understanding of how new technologies operate.
 I focus on identifying relevant training needs to help you navigate the fast-changing technological landscapes.
 My goal is to empower you to become an independent thinker and ask us more difficult questions in the future.

 I combine digital literacy with consultancy.
 Many of my clients work and live in complex digital landscapes.
 Sometimes it can be too hard to start.
 If that’s the case, I deliver specific digital solutions – strategies, policies, content plans, social media content, work with bloggers, support events etc. However, working closely together with me, you learn to plan and execute your digital campaigns and other activities effectively.